Cart items My Account

 Businessmen are supposed to dislike regulation, but Magic Jump's Bagumyan is one who thinks some outside oversight would be a good thing for his industry here in California.
 Among other reasons, he thinks it could discourage cut-rate competitors from cutting corners.

-"We feel very strongly about this," Bagumyan said. ""I've spoken to several people in California and to legislators about this."
+"We feel very strongly about this," Bagumyan said.
+"I've spoken to several people in California and to legislators about this."

 But there is no groundswell of demand for regulation from the public, no doubt a reflection of the fact the injury rate is so exceedingly low, considering the millions of children who bounce in countless thousands of bounce houses every year.
 It is nothing like the backyard trampoline craze half a century ago that was ended by a string of injuries and escalating insurance rates.
 Unlike bouncers, those old style trampolines did not come with built-in air bags.